 To reheat, simply return the carrots to your saute pan and slowly reheat them with a little more butter.
 Give them a little browned and caramelized edges and you’re good to go!
 You can also reheat in the microwave, but I find that the extra browning step on the range really works wonders for the flavor.

 I can’t wait to hear what you think!
 Please come back and leave a five star review or Pin on Pinterest.
-What’s your family’s favorite Easter side dish?

-- 1/4 c brown sugar
+- 1/4 cup brown sugar

-- 3 tbsp butter
+- 3 tablespoons butter

 - salt and pepper to taste

-Bring a pot of water to a boil.
+- Bring a pot of water to a boil.

 - Top with sea salt and pepper.